MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/samples/webapiservice-tpl-dataflow-parallel-operations.md

 [!INCLUDE[cc-terminology](../../includes/cc-terminology.md)]

-This .NET 6.0 sample demonstrates how to perform parallel data operations using the Dataverse Web API.
+This .NET 6.0 sample demonstrates how to perform parallel data operations using the Dataverse Web API with Task Parallel Library (TPL) Dataflow components.
+More information: [Dataflow (Task Parallel Library)](/dotnet/standard/parallel-programming/dataflow-task-parallel-library).

 This sample uses the common helper code in the [WebAPIService class library (C#)](webapiservice.md).